open-sci/2021-2022-la-chouffe-code/answers.md

 Clarify what measure you used to identify "smaller journals" - what is a "small journal"?
 What is the threshold used to differentiate it from a "big journal"?
 What is a "medium journal"?

-*By saying this we do not refer to any previous classification made by other researchers.
-We defined as "smaller" those journals  havng less than 10 DOIs specified in their metadata.*
+*We mean those journals having a mean ad median number of articles lower than the median of the total sample.
+By saying this we do not refer to any previous classification made by other researchers.*

 Including, in the analysis, also the publication type of the citing entity could be beneficial for the discussion of the results, I believe, since you can show if there are different behaviours depending on the kind of the citing entities.